ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - context (string): This member MUST include the constant string value "JOSE HPKE Recipient".

 - next_layer_alg (string): Identifies the algorithm with which the HPKE-encrypted key MUST be used.
 Its value MUST match the "enc" (encryption algorithm) header parameter in the JWE protected header.
+This field is included for alignment with the COSE HPKE specification.
+Currently, there are no known attacks that allow a downgrade attack of the content encryption algorithm.

 - recipient_protected_header (object): This member contains the base64url-encoded header of the recipient structure.
 To serialize the header the procedure from Section 3.3 of RFC 7638 MUST be used.
-Unlike with RFC 7638, all members from the recpient header are included except for the "ek" member.
+Unlike with RFC 7638, all members from the recipient header are included except for the "ek" member.
+The inclusion of the header in the `Recipient_structure` allows context information to be included in the key derivation.

 - recipient_extra_info (string): Contains additional context information that the application includes in the key derivation via the HPKE `info` parameter.
 If no additional context is provided, this value MUST be the empty string "".